-In March 2014, the Board of Regents voted to create a policy that will prohibit the use of all forms of tobacco products on property owned, leased, rented or in the possession of the University System of Georgia (USG).
-The overall policy follows the lead of more than half of all USG institutions that already are tobacco and/or smoke free.
+In March 2014, the Board of Regents voted to create a policy that prohibits the use of all forms of tobacco products on property owned, leased, rented or in the possession of the University System of Georgia (USG).
+When written, the overall policy followed the lead of more than half of all USG institutions that already were tobacco and/or smoke free.

-This policy was created by the Board of Regents for all 31 schools in the USG.
+This policy was created by the Board of Regents and currently applies to all 28 schools in the USG.
 This policy was not created for any specific university or college.

 The policy applies to all employees, students, contractors, subcontractors and visitors and is applicable 24 hours a day, seven days a week.